 The NFL Scouting Combine has come a long way from when it first started in 1982.
 Gone are the days when college football players would show up and run drills for the first time while coaches with stopwatches would time them in relative obscurity.
 Today, athletes practice drills like bench press, 40-yard dash and vertical jump hundreds of times before arriving and having their performances featured in front of a national television audience.

-This year is no exception.
-With the 2020 NFL Scouting Combine taking place Feb.
-23-March 2 (on-field workouts are Feb.
-27-March 1) at Lucas Oil Stadium in Indianapolis, we decided to look back at some of the records set in individual categories.
+With the traditional Scouting Combine in Indianapolis canceled due to the pandemic, an unofficial event hosted by global health and wellness company EXOS will take place this weekend at their facilities in Arizona, Florida, and Texas.
+Even though it won't be the Combine we are used to, we decided to look back at some of the records set in individual categories.
 Here's a look at the bench press record, which measures the number of times a player can bench press 225 pounds in one set.

 - 51 reps: Justin Ernest (1999), Eastern Kentucky, DT